nemesisdb/nemesisdb/docs/docs/tutorials/first-steps/setandget.md

   }
 }
 ```
+The stores the key `username` with string value "Spongebob".

-The response contains `"username": 20` which is the key and status.
+- The `KV_SET_RSP` response contains `"username": 20` which is the key and status.
 This confirms "username" was successfully set.

-If you send the command again, the status will change to `21`, which means an existing key has been overwritten (not an error).
+- If you send the command again, the status will change to `21`, which means an existing key has been overwritten (not an error).

 ## Array